korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 Notice here that we just simply reference type here.
 We didn't add any other qualifier, not this(), or super(), and we didn't have to call the type from a different instance of Dog.
-This is another advantage of Inheritance, for fields and methods that aren't private.
+This is another advantage of Inheritance for fields and methods that aren't private.
 They can be accessed directly, as if they really were declared, on the subclass itself.
 Java first looks on the subclass for a method or a field with that name; then it'll go up the inheritance tree, looking for a match.